I tried to organize the local LLM situation in 2026

 | Nemotron 3 | ◎ | Supports 20 languages, trained on 682.8B Japanese tokens.
 JCommonsenseQA 92.5% (1035/1119) |

-| DeepSeek-V3.2 | ○ | Official Japanese support since V3 |
+| DeepSeek-V3.2 | ○ | Official Japanese support from V3 onwards |

-| Kimi K2.5 | ○ | Multilingual support, no publicly available Japanese-specific benchmarks |
+| Kimi K2.5 | ○ | Multilingual support, Japanese-specific benchmarks not yet published |

-| gpt-oss | ○ | Multilingual support, reasonably usable in Japanese |
+| gpt-oss | ○ | Multilingual support, Japanese is reasonably usable |

-| GLM-4.7-Flash | ◎ | High Japanese performance, reportedly better than DeepSeek |
+| GLM-4.7-Flash | ◎ | High Japanese performance, rated above DeepSeek |

-| Devstral Small 2 | △ | English and code-focused, limited Japanese support |
+| Devstral Small 2 | △ | Focuses on English and code, Japanese is limited |

-| Llama 3.3 | △ | English-centered, may respond in English even when asked in Japanese |
+| Llama 3.3 | △ | English-focused, may respond in English even when asked in Japanese |

-Nemotron 3 Nano supports 20 languages and has abundant Japanese training data at 682.8B tokens.
+Nemotron 3 Nano supports 20 languages and has a substantial 682.8B tokens of Japanese training data.
 When I actually ran JCommonsenseQA (1,119 questions, 3-shot) on a DGX Spark, the result was 92.5% (1035/1119).
-This is comparable to Gemma 3 12B (91.8%) and gpt-oss:20b (92.7%), and it's impressive to achieve this accuracy with only 3.6B active parameters.
-NVIDIA has also published a synthetic persona dataset called Nemotron-Personas-Japan (1 million records, CC BY 4.0) for Japan, and its use for fine-tuning Japanese LLMs is progressing.
+This is on par with Gemma 3 12B (91.8%) and gpt-oss:20b (92.7%), which is impressive accuracy for 3.6B active parameters.
+NVIDIA has also published a synthetic persona dataset for Japan, Nemotron-Personas-Japan (1 million records, CC BY 4.0), which is being used for Japanese LLM fine-tuning.

-License Points to Watch Out For
+Key Points to Watch Regarding Licenses

 License Classification

-| License | Representative Models | Commercial Use | Modification / Redistribution |
+| License | Representative Models | Commercial Use | Modification/Redistribution |

 |---|---|---|---|

-| Apache 2.0 | Qwen, Mistral, gpt-oss | Completely free | Unrestricted |
+| Apache 2.0 | Qwen, Mistral, gpt-oss | Completely free | Free |

-| Meta proprietary | Llama series | Basically OK (with conditions) | With conditions |
+| Meta proprietary | Llama series | Basically OK (with conditions) | Conditional |

-| Other free | DeepSeek, GLM, etc. | Basically free (check terms recommended) | Depends on terms |
+| Other free | DeepSeek, GLM, etc. | Basically free (check terms) | Depends on terms |

 Hardware Requirements and Selection Guidelines